 The over-coverage rate is the share of units that do not belong to the target population.
-The over-coverage of the sample of fixed telephone lines amounted to 14% (over-coverage: foreign citizens living in the Republic of Croatia, crafts, enterprises and institutions, such as homes for the elderly, prisons, etc. and numbers that are not in use).
-The over-coverage of the sample of mobile telephone lines amounted to 24% (over-coverage: foreign citizens living in the Republic of Croatia, crafts, enterprises and institutions, such as homes for the elderly, prisons, etc. and numbers that are not in use).
-The over-coverage of the elderly, prisons, etc. and numbers that are not in use, such as homes for the elderly, prisons, etc. and numbers that are not in use, the selected unit is under 15 years of age).
+The over-coverage of the sample of fixed telephone lines amounted to 13,5% (over-coverage: foreign citizens living in the Republic of Croatia, crafts, enterprises and institutions, such as homes for the elderly, prisons, etc. and numbers that are not in use).
+The over-coverage of the sample of mobile telephone lines amounted to 15.4% (over-coverage: foreign citizens living in the Republic of Croatia, crafts, enterprises and institutions, such as homes for the elderly, prisons, etc. and numbers that are not in use, the selected unit is under 15 years of age).

 Households with more than one telephone line were included in the sample, as well as households that do not meet the conditions for conducting the survey (e.g. citizens of the Republic of Croatia living abroad and foreign citizens living in the Republic of Croatia).

-Over-coverage rate amounted to 18.02%.
+Over-coverage rate is 14.37%.

 2.2.3.
-Measurement errors
+Measurement error